 Most stock brokers charge commissions for executing trades as well as annual custody fees for holding your money in an account.

-Here is how to invest in stocks online.
+- Further reading: How to invest in stocks online.

 A stock broker is a firm that buys and sells shares for clients and then holds the shares in investment accounts on behalf of the clients.